 On the eve of Pentecost 2014, Pope Francis attended a conference in an Italian stadium with 50,000 Catholics who appeared every bit as excited as the spectators who swarmed the world cup venue a few weeks later.

-The timing of the conference was no accident, for these Catholics are participants in a movement especially devoted to the Holy Spirit and the gifts that he poured out on that first Pentecost (Acts 2).
+The timing of the conference was no accident, for these Catholics are participants in the charismatic renewal, a movement especially devoted to the Holy Spirit and the gifts that he poured out on that first Pentecost (Acts 2).

-If examine the account of what happened on Pentecost, we get an idea of what this modern-day movement is all about.
+If we examine the account of what happened on Pentecost, we get an idea of what this modern-day movement is all about.
 We see the apostles and other disciples who, though they had witnessed many miracles and even seen the risen Lord, were still timid and confused about what Jesus had really come to do (see Acts 1:6).
 Before he ascended, the Lord told them that would receive power when the Holy Spirit fell upon them and that they would become his witnesses.
 Nine days later, when they were gathered together, they found out what he meant.
-We all know the story of the sound of the mighty wind and the appearance of tongues of fire.
-The most important thing, however, is the difference that the Spirit’s coming made: for the first time, we see them joyful, fearlessly preaching of the gospel in the tongues of all peoples.
+We all know the story of the sound of the mighty wind and the appearance of tongues of fire (Acts 2).
+The most important thing, however, is the difference made by the Spirit’s coming: for the first time, we see them joyful, fearlessly preaching of the gospel in the tongues of all peoples.
 The disciples emerged from the upper room so exuberant that some observers even mocked them, thinking they were drunk.
 Three thousand of those who heard them, however, were so moved that they were baptized.

-Throughout the Church’s history, similar gifts and miracles appear in the lives of the saints.
-But generally, most Christians did not expect these manifestations of the Spirit to be part of the normal experience of ordinary Christians.
+Throughout the Church’s history, similar gifts and miracles have occasionally appeared in the lives of the saints.
+But generally, most Christians do not expect these manifestations of the Spirit to be part of the normal experience of ordinary Christians.
 In fact some Christian groups, such as the Baptists, developed the theory that these gifts of the Spirit were special equipment provided for the booster phase of Christianity and were no longer needed and therefore no longer to be expected.

 Interestingly enough, John XXIII, in preparation for the Council, had distributed a prayer worldwide beseeching God for a “new Pentecost.”
 And just three years after the close of the Council, a group of Catholic College students who met at Duquesne University for a retreat experienced many of the same things we see in the Pentecost account including joy, zeal, and prayer in tongues or unknown languages.
 This experience of the “baptism of the Spirit” quickly spread like wildfire among Catholics of all ages and countries.
 Such experiences had begun to erupt among Protestants earlier in the century, so it was natural that these Catholic “charismatics” learned much about this experience from Protestant Pentecostal sisters and brothers in Christ.